peritext/peritext/specification/sections/doc-tech.md

 Each section is made of several types of data :
 * *metadata* : title, author, abstract, ...
-* *resources* : objects which are quoted, used, cited, visualized inside the section
+* *resources* : objects which are quoted, used, cited, visualized inside the section.
+Linkd to contextualizations.
-* *content* : linear, xml/html structured, textual content
+* *content* : linear, xml/html structured, textual content.
+Linked to contextualizations and notes, and possibly to metadata through template calls.
-* *notes* : pointed in contents, aside contents
+* *notes* : pointed in contents and similar, aside or foot contents.
+Linked to contents and contextualizations.
-* *contextualizers* : descriptions of some ways to display resources
+* *contextualizers* : descriptions of some ways to display resources.
+Linked to contextualizatiosn.
 * *contextualizations* : pointed in contents, resources contextualizations through a contextualizer

 Each section inherits by default some data (like metadata) from the root section, and possibly from its parent when it has one.

 However, some elements of the contents will be repeatedly called in the document within several times : images, bibliographical references, data sources visualized in different ways.

-That's why we should separate "resources" and "resources contextualization" in modulo's conceptual model.
+That's why we should separate "resources" and "resources contextualization" through "contextualizers" in modulo's conceptual model.

 "Resources" are of several types :
 * **bibliographical records** : books, documents, ...
-* *data/media** source metadata : images, video, tables, ... which has invariant information (owner, technical information, way to retrieve it)
+* **data/media** source metadata : images, video, tables, ... which have invariant information (owner, technical information, way to retrieve it)
 * **entities (or glossary entries)** : bound to notions, persons, places, ... these are "things" cited in the document.

-They are handled in very different way when featured in sections, but described with the same type of syntax, extended from the BibTex standard.
+They are handled in very different way when featured in sections, but described with the same type of syntax, extended from the BibTeX standard.

-Then, they are called inside the document through what I chose call 'contextualization', which is a way of specifying how it should be displayed.
+Then, they are called inside the document through what I chose to call 'countextualizer', which is a way of specifying how it should be displayed.
+The conjunction of a resource, a contextualizer and a anchoring point inside the contents constitute a "contextualization".

 * bibliographical records can be short-cited or long-cited, at specific pages, ...
 * data/media can be inserted inside the document, used to produce a visualization, displayed in rough form as aside figure
 * entities can be used to generate a glossary, or just to enrich the semanticity of a page ...